-Apply in at least 100-200 gallons of transplant water (TPW) per acre, followed by at least 1 subsequent fungicide application for black shank control using a non-FRAC 4 product.
+Apply in at least 100-200 gallons of transplant water (TPW) per acre, followed by at least 1 subsequent fungicide application for black shank control using a non-FRAC 4 product. .
 Use higher rates for heavier soils or more susceptible varieties.

-Fumigants will not control black shank without use of a soil fungicide, but may further improve control from application(s) of a black shank fungicide.
+Furnigants will not control black shank without use of a soil fungicide, but may further improve control from application(s) of a black shank fungicide.

-Table 11.
+Table 12.
 FIELD DISEASES OF TOBACCO: TARGET SPOT, FROGEYE, etc

 Disease Material Rate Application Method

 Target Spot Quadris 6-12 fl. oz.
 Foliar

-(Thanatephorus cucum eris); Spray
+(Thanatephorus cue cumeris); Spray

-Frogeye (Cercospora ,, 1 2
+Frogeye (Cercospo ora

-nicotianae); Blue molo 1
+nicotianae); Blue n nold

-(Peronospora tabacina
+(Peronospora taba cina).

-disease in the area; for water volume for comp fl. oz/ Quadris/A usual "back-to-back" but alte Quadris now has a 21- target spot, spray at a plete coverage and ca ly provides optimal t ernate with another fu day pre-harvest inter should be made at first indic or soon after layby.
-Spray ir nopy penetration.
-Research arget spot control.
-Don't spi ingicide from a different FR vval (PHI) .
-These restriction 2-3/field growing season.
-N a sufficient indicates 8-9 ray Quadris AC group. s will limit

-~ 1 ticides or those containing h

-of solvents may increase fieldes of those containing in ign amounts
+Remarks: First application for blue mold should be made at first indication of disease in the area; for target spot, spray at or soon after layby.
+Spray in sufficient water volume for complete coverage and canopy penetration.
+Research indicates 8-9 fl. oz/ Quadris/A usually provides optimal target spot control.
+Don't spray Quadris "back-to-back" but alternate with another fungicide from a different FRAC group.
+Quadris now has a 21-day pre-harvest interval (PHI).
+These restrictions will limit the maximum number of Quadris sprays to 2-3/field growing season.
+May enhance weather flecking; tank-mixing with EC pesticides or those containing high amounts of solvents may increase that effect.

-ý Penncozeb 75 DF 1.5-2.0 lb/100 gal water Foliar
+Blue mold Penncozeb 75 DF 2.0 lb/100 gal water Foliar Peronospora Spray tabacina);

-(Thanatephorus Spray

-cucumeris); Blue 1 5

-mold Peronospora

-tabacina);

-Anthracnose

-(Colletotrichum

-gloeosporioides)

-Remarks: Begin spray ys when conditions f avor disease and continue of n a 5-7 day

-interval until the threat of disease subsides.
-Penncozeb shouldn't be ap plied within 6

-weeks of first harvest t o avoid excessive lea f residues.
-Some tobacco co ompanies may

-not purchase leaf treat ed with mancozeb fu ngicides like Penncozeb.
+Remarks: Begin sprays when conditions favor disease and continue on a 5-7 day interval until the threat of disease subsides.
+Penncozeb shouldn't be applied within 6 weeks of first harvest to avoid excessive leaf residues.
+Some tobacco companies may not purchase leaf treated with mancozeb fungicides like Penncozeb.

-Apply at 40-100 psi in 20 ) gal of water up to la ayby and up to 100 gal of w ater near topp
+Apply at 40-100 psi in 20 gal of water up to layby and up to 100 gal of water near topping.
 Higher spray volumes are important in maximizing coverage, which is important in achieving desired disease control.
 Use hollow-cone nozzles (TX12, etc.) Use of drop nozzles after layby stage should increase coverage on lower leaves where disease starts and is often concentrated.

-Table 12.
+Table 13.
 FIELD DISEASES OF TOBACCO: BLUE MOLD